elotroalex/chiens/_texts/translation.md

 - {:.sp} The Traveler.

 - {:.pr} Yes, anyway ... an amazing man ... with deep bites ...
-He traveled the country at the speed of lightning and freedom, printing sodden corpses on the ground, his steps fertile.
+He traveled the country at the speed of lightning and freedom, stamping his fertile steps on the ground of sodden corpses.

 - {:.sp} The Good People.